-Your first step is to get your vet to check the Pomeranian ensure your dog doesn’t have an underlying disease causing incorrect coat growth.
+Your first step is to get your vet to check the Pomeranian to ensure your dog doesn’t have an underlying disease causing incorrect coat growth.
 Thyroid, anemia, etc., are conditions that can instantly be recognized by analyzing the dog’s coat.

 Pomeranian Grooming Needs

 Pomeranian grooming plays a big part in dog hair growth.
 Does brushing hair make it grow faster?

 Bathing should be done on a regular basis.
 Remember dirt and grime in your Pom's coat can prevent or hinder dog hair growth.

 Stress can affect hair growth in dogs.
 People can’t claim to be the only species who feels stress and our hair reacts accordingly.
 Some commercial dog foods might contain too much protein for an adult Pomeranian suffering stress owing to a strenuous show campaign.

 Coat changes normal for your Pomeranian are seasonal molts, and Pomeranian mother’s post-weaning pups will do a complete coat drop owing to hormone changes post-whelping.

 Feeding a Healthy Pomeranian Diet

-There is usually a link with good health and proper dietary practices and the condition of a Pomeranian’s coat.
+There is usually a link between good health and proper dietary practices and the condition of a Pomeranian’s coat.

 Changes in your pom’s coat are mostly the result of disease or lack of the correct nutrients unless your Pomeranian is doing a normal seasonal or hormonal shed.

 The dog's coat is an external manifestation of what and how food is fed and digested.
 The external hair has a direct correlation to the level of internal health.

 Giving vitamins and minerals each day seems like a great way to enhance and strengthen the hair follicles as they grow.

 My best advice to grow dog hair is to feed your Pomeranian a well-balanced that contains healthy proteins as well as foods high in vitamins K, C, B, A, and E.

 Dog Food for Hair Growth

 As soon as you eat, the protein in your food will start working for you.
 Foods that have lots of foods that are rich in protein include eggs, meat, nuts, seeds, and cheese.